berkayyildi/GIT-LIKE-PLUGIN/README.md

 # Installation

 To install wordpress plugin is the same with standard wordpress plugin installation.
-You just need to connect your web server with FTP, find your wordpress directory copy plugin folder inside to **\wp-content\plugins** folder.
+You just need to find your wordpress directory copy like-plugin folder inside to **\wp-content\plugins** folder.
 Then open wordpress admin panel click Plugins you should see **Like Counter** plugin there.
 Click activate button.
-You successfully install the plugin.
+You successfully installed the plugin.